snagaraj0/Hi-C/README.md

 If you are running Bowtie2 or HISAT2, please explicitly specify the number of parallel search threads using the -p flag.
 If you are using BBMAP, please remember to explicitly specify the number of search threads, the java minimum and maximum heap space, the build type, and the path to your prebuilt index.
 This means that running BBMAP involves creation of the genome index beforehand rather than in-memory.
 Additionally, make sure that there is a SPACE between the / and align2.BBMap class call as shown in scripts/singlespark.sh for BBMAP.

 *If you are using STAR with SparkMap, make sure to set the number of executor instances equal to the number of machines/nodes that you have on your computer cluster.
+If you do not you will run into executor-level errors!!!

 ### Running SparkMap in single-end mode